JasonMehroziad/Descendant/docs/status.md

 # Video Summary

 # Approach
 Descendant is trained with deep Q-learning to recognize the best option for every state of its climb down.
-The agent begins by following a epsilon greedy policy, randomly choosing moves independent of success or failure.
+The agent begins by following an epsilon greedy policy, randomly choosing moves independent of success or failure.
 During this greedy policy period, the agent is rewarded by the following function for each move it takes:

 ![image not found](https://github.com/JasonMehroziad/Descendant/blob/master/docs/images/status_reward_code.PNG)
 This reward function penalizes the agent for taking damage and rewards them for the more downhill movement made without taking damage.